DomoApps/domo-developer-portal/docs/Apps/App-Framework/Tools/phoenix.md

 ### setChartProperties(properties)

-You can pass your chart new properties at any time, and it will re-render with those properties you provide.
+You can pass your chart new properties at any time and it will re-render accordingly.
 Simply pass an object of property keys and values to the method.

 ```javascript
 // Define your properties